AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-14-An-Object-oriented-approach-to-random-walkers.md

 }
 </code></pre>

-<h2><a name='path'></a>Remembering and drawing a path</h2>
+<h2><a name='path'></a>Remembering and Drawing a Path</h2>
 An important part of the random walk logic is now complete.
-Now we'll have to actually show the path of the random walker through the grid.
+Next we'll have to show the path of the random walker through the grid.
 For this we'll need to be able to actually remember the positions that were previously occupied.
 We can do this by adding every position taken to an array:

-<pre><code>
-function spawnWalker(x, y){
+<pre><code>function spawnWalker(x, y){
   this.currX = x
   this.currY = y